multisynq/m4u-package/readme.md

     - Packages
     - etc
 ```
-The `CroquetJS` folder itself has various tools for building the JavaScript part of you app, while the `_Runtime` folder has mostly source files needed for building.
+The `MultisynqJS` folder itself has various tools for building the JavaScript part of you app, while the `_Runtime` folder has mostly source files needed for building.

 The `your_app_name` subdirectories can be used for independent apps - for example, in our `croquet-for-unity-tutorials` repository, there are independent directories for nine introductory apps.